diofant/diofant/doc/src/install.rst

 The SymPy CAS can be installed on virtually any computer with Python 2.7 or above.
 SymPy does require `mpmath`_ Python library to be installed first.
 The current recommended method of installation is directly from the source files.
-Alternatively, executables are available for Windows, and some Linux distributions have SymPy packages available.

 SymPy officially supports Python 2.7, 3.4, and PyPy3.